walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ## Bridge from settlement layer to Appchain

-Bridging from the settlement layer to the Appchain is a straightforward process.
-It requires calling the bridge contract on the settlement layer with a carefully crafted message.
+Bridging from the settlement layer to the Appchain is a simple process that involves sending a structured message to the bridge contract on the settlement layer.

 ### Prepare an account